-Inquiry into licensing arrangements under the Electricity Act 1996 for inverter-connected generators
+Inquiry into the licensing arrangements for generators in South Australia

 - Project Released: 2 Dec 2016